magento/devdocs/src/recommendations/events.md

 ee_only: True
 ---

-When you install and deploy an Adobe Commerce services product, such as [Product Recommendations]({{ page.baseurl }}/recommendations/install-configure.html) or [Live Search]({{ page.baseurl }}/live-search/install.html), the modules add user events that enable storefront behavioral data collection.
-Refer to the [Storefront Events SDK]({{ site.baseurl }}/shared-services/storefront-events-sdk.html) to learn how to handle events on an [{{site.data.var.ee}}](https://business.adobe.com/products/magento/magento-commerce.html) storefront.
-The Storefront Events SDK lists all events deployed.
-However, there are events specific to Product Recommendations as listed in the following table:
+When you install and configure an Adobe Commerce services product, such as [Product Recommendations]({{ page.baseurl }}/recommendations/install-configure.html) or [Live Search]({{ page.baseurl }}/live-search/install.html), the modules deploy user events to your storefront.
+These events collect behavioral data from your shoppers and are used to compute product recommendations.
+For example, the `view` event is used to compute the `Viewed this, viewed that` recommendation type and the `place-order` event is used to compute the `Bought this, bought that` recommendation type.

+If you are using the default Adobe Commerce storefront or [PWA](https://magento.github.io/pwa-studio/product-recs/), handling these events is done for you.
+If you are writing your own custom storefront, learn how you can [integrate Product Recommendations]({{ site.baseurl }}/recommendations/headless.html) into your storefront.

+The [Storefront Events Collector]({{ site.baseurl }}/shared-services/storefront-event-collector.html#quick-start) lists all the events deployed to your storefront.
+From that list, however, there is a subset of events specific to Product Recommendations.
+These events collect data when shoppers interact with recommendation units on the storefront and power the metrics used to help you analyze how well your recommendations are performing.

 Event | Description | [Used for metrics?](https://docs.magento.com/user-guide/marketing/recommendation-metrics.html)
 --- | --- | ---